Firework officially launches a short-form video storytelling app, backed by Lightspeed

 That sounds a lot like Firework, in fact.

-Firework has filed a patent on its own flip-the-screen viewing technology which it believes will give creators new ways to tell stories.
+Firework has filed a patent on its own flip-the-screen viewing technology, which it believes will give creators new ways to tell stories.
 Besides letting viewers in on more of the action, “reveal videos” also provide an opportunity for things like unexpected plot twists or surprise endings.

 The way this works is that creators hold their smartphone horizontally to film, and Firework places a vertical viewfinder on the screen so they know which part of their shot will appear to viewers when they hold their phone straight up and down.

-This recording screen has some similarities to TikTok, as you can stop and start recording, reshoot the various parts, and add music.
+This recording screen has some similarities to TikTok, as you can stop and start recording, reshoot the various parts and add music.

-“Snapchat really pushed being vertical only,” explains Firework Chief Revenue Officer Cory Grenier, who joined the company from Snapchat, where he was the first Director of Sales & Marketing.
+“Snapchat really pushed being vertical only,” explains Firework Chief Revenue Officer Cory Grenier, who joined the company from Snapchat, where he was the first director of Sales & Marketing.

 “What we see is that most professional filmmakers want to show their work on Vimeo first, and second on YouTube.
 There isn’t this world where you can really frame the context and the characters of a cinematic story on vertical — it just can’t happen,” he says.

-Beyond the technology involved with Firework’s new filming technique, the company is also aiming to carve out a space that will differentiate it from other short-form video – whether that’s TikTok or soon, Quibi.
+Beyond the technology involved with Firework’s new filming technique, the company is also aiming to carve out a space that will differentiate it from other short-form video — whether that’s TikTok or, soon, Quibi.

 Firework’s videos are longer than TikTok’s at 30 seconds instead of just 15, but far shorter than Quibi’s eight minutes.

-“30 seconds is really the sweet spot between the Snaps that are 10 seconds and something that’s longer-form,” notes Grenier.
-“10 seconds is too short to really tell a story.
-You want to have a powerful opening, a clear middle, and a really interesting or unexpected ending,” he says.
+“Thirty seconds is really the sweet spot between the Snaps that are 10 seconds and something that’s longer-form,” notes Grenier.
+“Ten seconds is too short to really tell a story.
+You want to have a powerful opening, a clear middle and a really interesting or unexpected ending,” he says.

 This format lends itself better to short stories, rather than the remixed, music-backed memes found on TikTok, the company believes.
 But it also remains user-gen, as opposed to the high production value “TV quality” content shot for Quibi using two cameras.
 (And a lot more money).

-Instead, Firework is focused on what it calls “premium user-gen” – meaning, it will feature a mix of professional creators and up-and-comers.
-To date, Firework has worked with names like Flo Rida, Dexter Darden (Maze Runner), model and Miss USA Olivia Jordan, Disney star Jordyn Jones, Frankie Grande, and others.
+Instead, Firework is focused on what it calls “premium user-gen” — meaning it will feature a mix of professional creators and up-and-comers.
+To date, Firework has worked with names like Flo Rida, Dexter Darden (“Maze Runner”), model and Miss USA Olivia Jordan, Disney star Jordyn Jones, Frankie Grande and others.

 It’s also working with a handful of brands, including Refinery29 and Complex Networks.
 But the company doesn’t want to inundate the app with content from brands, it says.